-J&K: 3 CRPF personnel martyred, 2 injured in a terrorist attack in Anantnag
+J&K: 5 CRPF personnel martyred, 1 terrorist gunned down in Anantnag

-Srinagar, June 12: Three CRPF personnel were martyred and around two injured after terrorists attacked security forces in Jammu and Kashmir's Anantnag on Wednesday, said reports.
+Srinagar, June 12: Five CRPF personnel were martyred after terrorists attacked security forces in Jammu and Kashmir's Anantnag on Wednesday, said reports.
+One terrorist was also shot down.
 Two terrorists may have carried out the attack, said reports.

-Heavy exchange of fire is underway and terrorist has been killed.
+Heavy exchange of fire is underway and a terrorist has been killed.
 Both CRPF personnel and police personnel are among the injured.
 One of the injured is said to have sustained splinter injuries.
 The terrorists also lobbed grenades, said reports.
 SHO Anantnag has also been critically injured.

 The attack assumes significance as Anantnag falls in Amarnath Yatra route.